Samsung Galaxy Note Edge: Hardware and design

 The Galaxy Note Edge is similar in design to the Galaxy Note 4 (which is in turn an evolution of the Galaxy Note 3), with a metallic frame and a plastic leather rear cover.
-The device features either an Exynos 5 Octa 5433(South Korea Version) or Qualcomm Snapdragon 805 (International Version) system-on-chip, 3 GB of RAM, and 32 or 64 GB of expandable storage.
+The device features either an Exynos 5 Octa 5433 (South Korea version) or Qualcomm Snapdragon 805 (International version) system-on-chip, 3 GB of RAM, and 32 or 64 GB of expandable storage.
 As with other Galaxy Note series devices, it includes an S Pen stylus which can be used for pen input, drawing, and handwriting.
 The S Pen had been given a small upgrade with the Note Edge.
 Similarly to other recent Samsung flagship devices, it also includes a heart rate sensor and fingerprint scanner.
 The Galaxy Note Edge features a 5.6-inch "Quad HD+" Super AMOLED display, which contains an additional 160 pixel wide column that wraps around the side of the device on a curve.
 The device includes a 16 megapixel rear camera with a back-illuminated sensor, optical image stabilization, and 4K video recording, and a 3.7 megapixel front-facing camera.

 Software

 The Galaxy Note Edge ships with Android 4.4.4 "KitKat" and Samsung's TouchWiz interface and software suite, and is similar to that of the Note 4.
 The curved edge of the screen is used as a sidebar for various purposes: it can be used to display different panels, including shortcuts to frequent applications, displays of notifications, news, stocks, sports, social networks, playback controls for the music and video players, camera controls, data usage, and minigames.
 Tools are also available through the panel, including a ruler, stopwatch, timer, voice recorder, and flashlight button.
 A software development kit is available for developers to code panels; additional panels can be obtained through Galaxy Apps.
 The "Night Clock" mode allows the edge screen to, during a pre-determined timeframe, display a digital clock while not in use.
 Due to the nature of AMOLED displays, which render black by not turning on the pixel at all, this mode does not significantly consume battery power, but per software limitations it cannot be active for more than 12 hours at a time.

+As of Mid 2016, the Galaxy Note Edge can be upgraded up to Android Marshmallow.